mumble-voip/mumble-www/hugo/content/contribute.md

 # Translation

-Mumble currently (September 2019) supports over 20 different languages (41 if including unfinished translations).
+Mumble currently (April 2020) supports over 15 different languages (38 if including unfinished translations).
 As more people get to know and use Mumble, versions in their native languages become more and more important.

 We are thankful for any contribution on translating.
 Please check the {{< wiki "Language Translation" "Language Translation wiki page" />}} for more information.